Special Weather Statement issued for Alleghany by NWS - NewsBreak

 Special Weather Statement issued for Alleghany by NWS

-Effective: 2021-08-17 15:07:00 EDT Expires: 2021-08-18 00:15:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-A Tornado Watch remains in effect until 200 AM EDT for north central and northwestern North Carolina...and southwestern Virginia.
-Target Area: Alleghany A strong thunderstorm will impact portions of eastern Alleghany and northwestern Surry Counties in northwestern North Carolina, southwestern Carroll and southeastern Grayson Counties in southwestern Virginia and the City of Galax through 1215 AM EDT At 1138 PM EDT, Doppler radar was tracking a strong thunderstorm over Roaring Gap, or near Mountain Park, moving north at 30 mph.
-HAZARD...Winds in excess of 40 mph.
+Effective: 2021-08-21 11:07:00 EDT Expires: 2021-08-21 16:45:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Target Area: Alleghany A strong thunderstorm will impact portions of southeastern Alleghany and northeastern Wilkes Counties in northwestern North Carolina through 445 PM EDT At 400 PM EDT, Doppler radar was tracking a strong thunderstorm near Stone Mountain State Park, or near Sparta, moving southeast at 10 mph.
+HAZARD...Winds up to 40 mph and pea size hail.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-Locations impacted include Galax Fries Fancy Gap Ennice Roaring Gap Lambsburg and Low Gap.
-MAX HAIL SIZE...0.00 IN MAX WIND GUST...40 MPHalerts.weather.gov
+Minor damage to outdoor objects is possible.
+Locations impacted include Traphill Roaring Gap Stone Mountain State Park Glade Valley Whitehead and Abshers.
+MAX HAIL SIZE...0.25 IN MAX WIND GUST...40 MPHalerts.weather.gov

 Comments / 0